 There are also personal reasons.
-A little more than a year before his death, Glenn Biggs, the university’s founding Development Board chairman, approached Dr. Henrich and School of Medicine Dean Francisco González-Scarano, M.D., about his diagnosis of Alzheimer’s.
+A little more than a year before his death, Glenn Biggs, the university’s founding Development Board chairman, approached Dr. Henrich and Long School of Medicine Dean Francisco González-Scarano, M.D., about his diagnosis of Alzheimer’s.

 “He came to us seeking guidance on where to go and what to do for his advancing condition,” Dr. Henrich said.
 “So you can understand our frustration in not being able to provide him answers that pointed him to a comprehensive care center or, even better, being able to assure him that prevention was available that could make a difference.
 After he left that day, Francisco and I pledged ourselves to this singular purpose.